We found 7 internists who accept MultiPlan near Austin, TX.

 Clinical interests: Preventive Care

-Dr. Sonia Durairaj is a physician who specializes in general internal medicine.
-She obtained her medical school training at Wright State University, Boonshoft School of Medicine and performed her residency at a hospital affiliated with the University of Colorado Denver.
-Her areas of expertise consist of preventive care, education, and mental health issues.
-Dr. Durairaj accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
-Dr. Durairaj is affiliated with Seton Healthcare Family.
-Her practice is open to new patients.
+Dr. Sonia Durairaj's area of specialization is general internal medicine.
+Her clinical interests include preventive care, education, and mental health issues.
+Dr. Durairaj takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
+She graduated from Wright State University, Boonshoft School of Medicine and then she performed her residency at a hospital affiliated with the University of Colorado Denver.
+She is affiliated with Seton Healthcare Family.
+Dr. Durairaj is accepting new patients.

 Clinical interests: Education, Preventive Care, Physical Exams, HIV/AIDS, Mental Health Issues

-Dr. Naomi Hanser is an internist in Austin, TX.
-She honors several insurance carriers, including Amerigroup, Blue Cross/Blue Shield, and United Healthcare PPO.
-Before completing her residency at Montefiore Medical Center, Dr. Hanser attended medical school at Mount Sinai School of Medicine.
-Dr. Hanser speaks Spanish.
-She is affiliated with Seton Healthcare Family.
+Dr. Beth Miller works as an internist in Austin, TX.
+She honors Amerigroup, Coventry, HealthSmart, and more.
+Dr. Miller attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+She is professionally affiliated with Seton Healthcare Family.